Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Method

 \subsection{Adjustment on the population risk factors}

 In this section, we consider the regressions of the features extracted by the wavelet decomposition on the population risk factors.
 The following lemma shows that the noises of these regressions retain the cluster information given by the daily \cov death curves and permit the information of the population risk factors to be considered in the clustering procedure.
+Thus, the effects of the risk factors can be estimated from the wavelets coefficients with a nonparametric regression (see \eqref{eq:SImodel}).
+Then, the cluster memberships of the region can be assessed from the residuals of the regressions (see \eqref{eq:mixtureresiduals}) since this residuals keep the discriminative information contained in the original data.
 Note that the same nonparametric function is used for the regression of each feature (\emph{i.e.}, $j=0,\ldots,J$).
-Thus, the lemma shows how the regression function is estimated based on the $n\times (J+1)$ observations.